 The geometry of step-over bikes makes them durable because pressure is distributed evenly.
 The traditional diamond frame design increases the longevity of the frame and makes them ideal for all types of terrain.
-Because the structure is so sound, step-over bikes can be made from lightweight materials, helping the rider pick up speed while exerting less energy.
+Because the structure is so sound, step-over bikes can use lightweight frame materials, helping the rider pick up speed while exerting less energy.

 A step-through frame lacks that horizontal top tube.
 Instead, it may curve or angle low toward the bottom bracket, or it may not be added to the frame at all.

 Many types of bikes fall under the category of step-through bicycles.
 Cruiser bikes and comfort bikes are the most popular.
 More recently, electric bikes are being built with a similar easy-to-mount frame.

 What’s the point of a step-through bike?

 Now that you know the difference between a step-through frame and a step-over frame, you’re probably wondering what difference they make.

 The biggest advantage of a step-through bike is its ease of mounting and dismounting.
 Because there’s no top tube, the rider doesn’t have to worry about swinging a leg over top while trying to maintain balance.
 One can simply—you guessed it—step through.